woadey/woadey.github.io/content/posts/htb/tier1/index.md

 localhost name resolution is handled within DNS itself. # 127.0.0.1 localhost # ::1 localhost
 ```

-Now that we know we can access files on the server, an `LFI` (Local File Incluse) vulnerability, perhaps we there is an `RFI` (Remote File Incluse) vulnerability.
+Now that we know we can access files on the server, an `LFI` (Local File Include) vulnerability, perhaps we there is an `RFI` (Remote File Include) vulnerability.
 From our `nmap`, we know that the server hosting this page is a `Windows` machine.
 So, in order for us to test this RFI vulnerability, we will first need to learn a bit about `NTLM`.

 ### NTLM
 `NTLM` (New Technology Lan Manager) is essentially a network security manager in Windows that provides authentication, integrity, and confidentiality.
-Noteably, it is a `single sign-on` (SSO) which allows requires users to only be authenticated once.
+Notably, it is a `single sign-on` (SSO) which allows requires users to only be authenticated once.
 More details of `NTLM` and the authentication process can be found on [Crowdstrike](https://www.crowdstrike.com/cybersecurity-101/ntlm-windows-new-technology-lan-manager/).
 Basically, there are tools — such as `Responder` — which allow us to listen in on the NTLM authentication and capture the `NetNTLMv2` hash.
 If we are able to crack this hash, we can then gain access to the server.
 Let's give it a go.

 ### Responder
 `Responder` (`git clone https://github.com/lgandx/Responder`), is a tool that can simulate many attacks.
 In this case, we will use it as a malicious SMB server to capture the `NetNTLMv2` hash.
 This can be done by: